nirvan840/Client-Server-LLM-API-Calls/README.md

 &nbsp;
 # Transformers, ViT & SAM
-* Research summary present in respective .md files in the `Research Folder`
+* Research summary present in respective .md files in the `Research` Folder.
-* Includes learnings, references, new techniques, etc..
+* Summarization of my understanding of the papers.